Dolls House Emporium: Awards

 ECMOD (European Catalogue and Mail Order Days) Direct Commerce Awards.

 2007: Orchard House is 'Highly Commended' Right Start toy awards.

 Model kit product ranges

 The Dolls' House Emporium sells over 30 miniature homes.
-Discontinued models and previous catalogues have become collectors items.
+Discontinued models and previous catalogues have become collector's items.

 In 2011 the company won a licence to reproduce replicas of the miniature items from Queen Mary's Dolls' House at Windsor Castle.
 They were launched in 2012.